jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

   c.
 Desktop environments have a changeable but consistent look-and-feel
   d.
 Desktop environments have system configuration tools and user applications built in
   e.
 Desktop environments have lower memory requirements than window managers
-18) What is the default desktop environment for Fedora 32?
+18) What is the default desktop environment for Fedora 34?
 (Name and versions)

 19) What is the name of the button on the upper left hand corner of the GNOME 3 desktop that you use to “launch applications?”

-20) What is the name of the default Ubuntu desktop environment as of April 2018?
+20) What is the name of the default Ubuntu 20.04 desktop environment?

 ### Podcast Questions